hsusmita/ResponsiveLabel/README.md

 1. It can detect pattern specified by regular expression and apply style like font, color etc.
 2. It allows to replace default ellipse with tappable attributed string to mark truncation
-3. Conveninece methods are provided to detect hashtags, username handler and URLs
+3. Convenience methods are provided to detect hashtags, username handler and URLs

 #Installation